Check out the 2017 Music Monday National Showcase Concert LIVE from Ottawa Video!

 - Lisgar Collegiate Institute String Ensemble

 The Lisgar Orchestra was formed 100 years ago during World War I when a group of students requested permission to perform in the daily assembly.
 The musicians hoped to raise the spirits of those who were deeply saddened by the casualty lists that arrived daily from Europe.
 At the end of the war the ensemble became an official school orchestra, the first ever Canadian Secondary School Orchestra.
 This initiative led to the addition of music to the school curriculum.
 Lisgar is recognized across Canada for its exceptional music program.
 Approximately one-third of the school population participates in one or more of the 9 performing ensembles.
 The String Ensemble consists of students chosen from the Symphony Orchestra who are enthusiastic to learn more string repertoire.
 Under co-directors Laura Mennill & Richard Arrigo, the group continues to enjoy success at local and provincial music festivals, and performs many concerts in the community; in churches, at chamber concerts, embassies, museums and art galleries.
-Music performing tours have taken the Lisgar ensembles across Canada, the United States, England, The Netherlands, Austria, China, Italy, Germany and France
+Music performing tours have taken the Lisgar ensembles across Canada, the United States, England, The Netherlands, Austria, China, Italy, Germany and Franc

 - Marc Jordan

 Marc was born in Brooklyn NY, son of singer Charles Jordan and grew up in Toronto Canada.
 In 1978, he was signed to Warner Music in Burbank California by Steely Dan Producer Gary Katz, and signed as a staff writer for Irving Almo Publishing, Geffen Publishing and Warner Chappell Music in Hollywood.